kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

 In the demo environment, two Kubernetes services are deployed: a federated `echo-blue` service in the local cluster and an unfederated `echo-green` service in the remote cluster.

-1. Check the FederatedUpstream for the `echo-blue` service on the local cluster.
+1. Check that the `default-service-blue` FederatedUpstream is created on the local cluster for the `echo-blue` app.
    ```
    kubectl get FederatedUpstream -n gloo-system
    ```